 - Negotiating with the medical malpractice insurer on your behalf

 Should the medical malpractice insurer refuse to come to a fair settlement during negotiations, we will represent your interests in court.
-We work on a contingency fee basis, which means we do not receive payment until the case reaches a settlement that is satisfactory to you.
-Our fees come from the final settlement amount.
+We work on a contingency fee basis, which means we do not receive payment until the case reaches a settlement.